henryse/registrator/README.md

 >
-> WARNING: This version of Registrator *breaks* ETCD backwards compatibility functionality by adding support for Tags and Attrs
+> WARNING: This version of Registrator *breaks* ETCD backwards compatibility functionality
-> Use at your own risk!
+> by adding support for Tags and Attrs and much more, see documentation.
 >

 # Registrator